-1. Alternatively referred to as a Return key, when referring to a keyboard, the Enter key is used to send the cursor to the next line or execute a command or operation.
+1. Alternatively known as a Return key, with a keyboard, the Enter key sends the cursor to the beginning of the next line or executes a command or operation.
 Most full-sized PC keyboards have two Enter keys; one above the right Shift key and another on the bottom right of the numeric keypad.

 The arrow symbol pointing down and to the left on the Enter key (shown in the picture above) is called a Return symbol or Return key symbol.